tc39/proposal-object-property-count/README.md

 - `Object.getOwnPropertyNamesLength(target)` — counts all own string-keyed properties, mirroring `Object.getOwnPropertyNames`.
 - `Object.getOwnPropertySymbolsLength(target)` — counts all own symbol-keyed properties, mirroring `Object.getOwnPropertySymbols`.

+To make review and advancement straightforward, the specification is split into two independently-advancable documents.
+One for Object.keysLength, and one for the other two combines.

 ## Motivation

 Developers frequently rely on patterns like: